ericpearson1313/FlatFury/README.md

-# Advent of Code 2025
+# Advent of Code 2025 Day 3

 Day 3 Puzzle solver logic implemented in an FPGA

 In hardware this puzzle can be run at wire speed.
 So I chose to burst the puzzle data over PCIe